Otaihanga: Transport

-but the design of the roundabout has been criticized.
+but the design of the roundabout has been criticised.

 Otaihanga is on the North Island Main Trunk railway, on a section built by the Wellington and Manawatu Railway Company.
 The two ends of the line met at Otaihanga and the last spike was driven at a public ceremony by Governor William Jervois.
 The railway opened on 3 November 1886 and passed into the ownership of the New Zealand Railways Department on 8 December 1908.
 There was a passenger halt at Otaihanga until 1902.
-Kapiti Line commuter services stop at Paraparaumu and the terminus at Waikanae.
+Kāpiti Line commuter services stop at Paraparaumu and the terminus at Waikanae.